Catalysis: Heterogeneous catalysis

 Heterogeneous catalysts act in a different phase than the reactants.
 Most heterogeneous catalysts are solids that act on substrates in a liquid or gaseous reaction mixture.
 Important heterogeneous catalysts include zeolites, alumina, higher-order oxides, graphitic carbon, transition metal oxides, metals such as Raney nickel for hydrogenation, and vanadium(V) oxide for oxidation of sulfur dioxide into sulfur trioxide by the contact process.

 Diverse mechanisms for reactions on surfaces are known, depending on how the adsorption takes place (Langmuir-Hinshelwood, Eley-Rideal, and Mars-van Krevelen).
 The total surface area of a solid has an important effect on the reaction rate.
 The smaller the catalyst particle size, the larger the surface area for a given mass of particles.

-A heterogeneous catalyst has active sites, which are the atoms or crystal faces where the reaction actually occurs.
-Depending on the mechanism, the active site may be either a planar exposed metal surface, a crystal edge with imperfect metal valence, or a complicated combination of the two.
-Thus, not only most of the volume but also most of the surface of a heterogeneous catalyst may be catalytically inactive.
-Finding out the nature of the active site requires technically challenging research.
-Thus, empirical research for finding out new metal combinations for catalysis continues.
+A heterogeneous catalyst has active sites, which are the atoms or crystal faces where the substrate actually binds.
+Active sites are atoms but are often described as a facet (edge, surface, step, etc.) of a solid.
+Most of the volume but also most of the surface of a heterogeneous catalyst may be catalytically inactive.
+Finding out the nature of the active site is technically challenging.

-For example, in the Haber process, finely divided iron serves as a catalyst for the synthesis of ammonia from nitrogen and hydrogen.
+For example, the catalyst for the Haber process for the synthesis of ammonia from nitrogen and hydrogen is often described as iron.
+But detailed studies and many optimizations have led to catalysts that are mixtures of iron-potassium-calcium-aluminum-oxide.
 The reacting gases adsorb onto active sites on the iron particles.
-Once physically adsorbed, the reagents undergo chemisorption that results in dissociation into adsorbed atomic species, and new bonds between the resulting fragments form in part due to their closeness.
+Once physically adsorbed, the reagents partially or wholly dissociate and form new bonds.
 In this way the particularly strong triple bond in nitrogen is broken, which would be extremely uncommon in the gas phase due to its high activation energy.
 Thus, the activation energy of the overall reaction is lowered, and the rate of reaction increases.
 Another place where a heterogeneous catalyst is applied is in the oxidation of sulfur dioxide on vanadium(V) oxide for the production of sulfuric acid.
+Many heterogeneous catalysts are in fact nanomaterials.

-Heterogeneous catalysts are typically "supported," which means that the catalyst is dispersed on a second material that enhances the effectiveness or minimizes its cost.
+Heterogeneous catalysts are typically "supported", which means that the catalyst is dispersed on a second material that enhances the effectiveness or minimizes its cost.
 Supports prevent or minimize agglomeration and sintering of small catalyst particles, exposing more surface area, thus catalysts have a higher specific activity (per gram) on support.
 Sometimes the support is merely a surface on which the catalyst is spread to increase the surface area.
 More often, the support and the catalyst interact, affecting the catalytic reaction.
 Supports can also be used in nanoparticle synthesis by providing sites for individual molecules of catalyst to chemically bind.
-Supports are porous materials with a high surface area, most commonly alumina, zeolites or various kinds of activated carbon.
+Supports are porous materials with a high surface area, most commonly alumina, zeolites, or various kinds of activated carbon.
 Specialized supports include silicon dioxide, titanium dioxide, calcium carbonate, and barium sulfate.